Online vs. On-Campus: Which Mode of Learning Is Best for You?

 Online vs Hybrid vs In-Person Learning

 When choosing a master’s program, it’s important to weigh the pros and cons of each delivery mode against your preferred learning style.
 Online courses are very different from in-person and hybrid options.
-More experiential learners may find more success learning in-person due to real-time interaction with professors and peers.
+More experiential learners may find more success with in-person learning due to real-time interaction with professors and peers.
 First, determine if an online, hybrid, or in-person master’s degree is right for you.
 Read through the points below and see which one resonates with your preferred learning style.

 Online Learning

 Online programs and courses use various web-based tools and platforms to deliver educational material to students.
-This includes lectures, discussion groups, essays, tests, quizzes, and more.
+This includes lectures, discussion groups, essays, tests, and quizzes.
 Students may communicate with professors and peers via real-time chat, or via email when quick replies aren’t necessary.
 In fully-online programs, 100% of coursework and communication is done via the web.

 Pros